Doyle Alexander: Major League career

 A slow start the next year resulted in Alexander being traded to the Atlanta Braves, who dealt him in turn to the contending Detroit Tigers midway through the 1987 season for a then unknown minor-leaguer named John Smoltz.
 The Tigers got more than they could have possibly hoped for in Alexander, who went 9–0 with a 1.53 ERA to propel the Tigers to the division title.
 However, he struggled again in the ALCS, going 0–2 with a 10.00 ERA, bringing his postseason totals to 0–5 with an 8.38 ERA.
 The following year, Alexander went 14–11 with a 4.32 ERA, earning his only All-Star appearance.
-In 1989, his performance declined (6-18, 4.44 ERA) in part due to pitching with a fractured jaw.
+In 1989, his performance declined (6–18, 4.44 ERA) in part due to pitching with a fractured jaw.
 He retired following the season.
-Although Alexander performed fairly well for the Tigers, the Braves ended up getting the better end of the trade in the long run; Smoltz would go on to pitch twenty years with the Braves and became a Hall of Famer.
-Alexander (and Smoltz) have been cited many times since 1987 because the Tigers-Braves trade was indicative of a deal in which each team sought something different and received it: the Tigers wanted Alexander to bolster them in the short-term (which he did by helping them reach the playoffs in 1987 and pitching well for Detroit in 1988) and the Braves wanted Smoltz to contribute to their long-term rebuilding plans (which he did by having a long Hall of Fame career and contributing to Atlanta's rise as one of MLB's most enduringly successful franchises since 1991).
+Although Alexander performed fairly well for the Tigers, the Braves ended up getting the better end of the trade in the long run.
+Smoltz would go on to pitch twenty years with the Braves and became a Hall of Famer.
+The trade is now considered one of the most lopsided trades in baseball history.
+It been cited many times since 1987 as an example of a deal in which each team sought something different and received it.
+While the Tigers wanted Alexander to bolster them in the short-term (which he did by helping them reach the playoffs in 1987 and pitching well for Detroit in 1988), the Braves wanted Smoltz as part of their long-term rebuilding plans (which he did by having a long Hall of Fame career and contributing to Atlanta's rise as one of MLB's most enduringly successful franchises since 1991).